namesakefyi/namesake.fyi/src/content/posts/new-namesake-app.md

 ![A screenshot of a browser window displaying the Namesake 'Getting Started' quest, which features a sidebar on the left for navigating between 'Getting Started', 'Court Order', 'Social Security', and more, and a main content area featuring illustrations which detail how to navigate the legal name change process.](../../assets/images/posts/new-namesake-app/namesake-desktop.png)

-When you log in, you’ll see a view containing all your **quests**—the word we’re using to refer to each “thing to do” when updating your identity documents—and a few placeholders to get you started.
-Each quest includes a step-by-step guide walking you through what needs to be done, and disclosure elements which expand to reveal answers to frequently asked questions.
+When you log in, you’ll see all of your **quests**—the word we’re using to refer to each “thing to do” when updating your identity documents.
+Each quest includes a step-by-step guide walking you through what needs to be done, along with answers to frequently asked questions.

 ![A hand holding an iPhone displaying the home page of Namesake, featuring a progress bar representing percent completion toward all name change quests, along with a list of various quests for 'Court Order', 'Social Security', 'State ID', and more.](../../assets/images/posts/new-namesake-app/namesake-phone.png)